 Community Support for Black Students

 In addition to the People of Colour Network, the Student Voice team also support more specific community groups such as the Black PhD Network, a group that seeks to bring together and support black PhD students.
 If you are interested in more information or wish to join the group, please get in touch.

 Our local London boroughs

 King’s campuses are based in the London boroughs of Lambeth and Southwark.
-The Lambeth & Southwark Mind webpages provide links to lots of organisations supporting the physical and mental health of Black, Asian and Minority Ethnic communities.
+Lambeth & Southwark Mind provide links to lots of organisations supporting the physical and mental health of Black, Asian and Minority Ethnic communities.